Rectangle-Technologies/jeevika-shah-jewellery-frontend/README.md

 - [ ] After the APIs are provided, integrate them.
 - [ ] Navigate to home on clicking the logo
 - [ ] Add filters on collections page.
 See the reference website
+- [ ] In the menu list in desktop view, add a bit padding of around 3